 Just remember that underwear and pants can feel A LOT like a diaper so don’t rush it.

-If you’re home, naked makes life really easy especially if they aren’t great at pulling down their own pants.
+If you’re home, naked makes life really easy especially if they aren’t great at pushing down their own pants.
+That’s a great verbiage tip: teach kids to PUSH DOWN their pants.

 For my daughter, she was right into pants by the end of day 3.
 She was ready.

-For my youngest, (the one who self-trained) it took TEN DAYS to get him into pants and underwear, and understanding not to wet them instantly.
+For my youngest, (the one who self-trained) it took TEN DAYS to get him into pants and underwear, and almost a month to understand not to pee instantly into them…

 Every kid is different.